 GPS Coordinates: 46.17853, -123.96584

-Loop around a shallow lake on the Clatsop Plains in Fort Stevens State Park for an easy family hike with a summer swimming area.
+Loop around a shallow lake in Fort Stevens State Park for an easy family hike with a summer swimming area.
 For additional Fort Stevens Trails, check out this guide.

 Gnat Creek Hatchery Trails: